Latest Articles

 At TechBuzz, we try to shine a light on the good things in Utah’s tech and business community.
 Occasionally we contend with its hurdles and dysfunctions.
 Today begins our "Investor Mindset" series—articles, profiles, and interviews centered on an enduring challenge for founders and startups: navigating the

+What is the difference between early, growth, and mature company operating environments?
 People either intuitively or experientially understand there are differences between early and late-stage environments.
 Unfortunately, these differences are most often described either ambiguously, unfairly, or inaccurately.
-“Startups are fact-paced” is one such an example we’ve all heard.
+“Startups are fact-paced” is one such an example we’ve

 Imagine this: You're a founder who, after years of toil, hard work, high risk, and grinding on nights and weekends, finally sees the light at the end of the tunnel: an acquisition.
 You're in talks with a multinational firm to acquire your startup, the fruit of